-This bright and zingy pineapple jalapeño marinade is made with sweet pineapple, zesty lime and spicy jalapeño.
-It’s perfect for marinating chicken and makes a deliciously vibrant and tangy dressing for salads or grain bowls.
-Make it for your next grilling session!
+This vibrant and zingy pineapple chicken marinade is made with sweet pineapple, zesty lime and spicy jalapeño.
+It takes less than 10 minutes to prepare, perfect for marinating chicken or as a dressing for salads.

 What ingredients do I need?

-You'll need just a few simple ingredients to make this marinade:
+You'll need just a few simple ingredients to make this zingy pineapple chicken marinade:

-- honey or maple syrup – for extra sweetness and to help the marinade caramelise.
+Honey or maple syrup - we use this to add a touch of sweetness and to help the marinade caramelise.

-It couldn't be easier to make this fresh and vibrant marinade:
+It couldn't be easier to make this fresh and vibrant pineapple jalapeño marinade:

 - Simply gather together your ingredients and place them into a high-powered blender.
 Blend on high speed until the marinade is bright green and smooth.
 It will be pourable so there's no need to add any extra liquid to help it blend.